 Environmental, Social, and Governance (ESG) Factors

 In our view, companies that effectively address Environmental, Social and Governance (ESG) issues tend to be more attractive long-term investments.
-ESG factors have, therefore, always been a component of our fundamental investment analysis, and by taking an active approach to integrating ESG into our decision-making process, we are improving risk management for our clients’ portfolios.
+ESG factors have, therefore, long been a component of our fundamental investment analysis, and by taking an active approach to integrating ESG into our decision-making process, we are improving risk management for our clients’ portfolios.
 ESG is one of many fundamental risk factors that we evaluate in determining the quality and risk-return trade off of a security, helping us fully understand all the risks inherent in a company.

 In 2017, we became a signatory to the UN Principles for Responsible Investment (UNPRI, currently known as the PRI), as part of our ongoing commitment to enhancing our ESG research process, including engaging with company management to encourage and educate them on best practices and policies.
 The PRI is an international network of investors who contribute to the development of a more sustainable global financial system by incorporating ESG factors into their investment decision-making and ownership practices.

 We look at the following ESG factors in our analysis:

 While our ESG analysis is an important part of our investment decision-making process, it does not necessarily eliminate a company from being considered for a portfolio.
 We can have more impact and influence on a company’s policies and procedures as equity owners and debt holders than if we exclude them from the portfolio.
 However, for those clients that have specific restrictions and requirements, we do manage customized portfolios that exclude certain companies for ESG reasons.

 For more details, read our Responsible Investment Policy.